Kirona, the leading field service management software provider has been approved as a G-Cloud 10 supplier by the UK Government.

 G Cloud 10 is run as a collaboration between the Government Digital Service and the Crown Commercial Service (CCS) and is operated through the Digital Marketplace.
 The G Cloud is an initiative targeted at easing procurement by public sector bodies and its Digital Marketplace allows public sector bodies to search for services that are covered by the G Cloud frameworks.

-As a G-Cloud 10 digital marketplace approved supplier, Kirona will offer software as a service, including its Job Manager mobile application to enable delivery of data and services to field resources to carry out their job efficiently, eliminating paperwork, speed up job completion and support data capture on a range of platforms and devices.
-Kirona’s Dynamic Resource Scheduling Solution provides intelligent appointments and dynamic scheduling of resources or assets.
+As a G-Cloud 10 digital marketplace approved supplier, Kirona will offer software as a service, including its Job Management mobile application to enable delivery of data and services to field resources to carry out their job efficiently, eliminating paperwork, speed up job completion and support data capture on a range of platforms and devices.
+Kirona’s Dynamic Resource Scheduling Software provides intelligent appointments and dynamic scheduling of resources or assets.

 Kirona’s solutions are centrally hosted utilising Kirona’s virtual private cloud infrastructure and are available to procure by public sector organisations via G-Cloud 10.
 This model can support shared service and drive efficiency for those organisations encouraging scheduling and mobile working across multiple organisations or service areas.